zth/rescript-relay/rescript-relay-documentation/docs/getting-started.md

 Finally time for some actual code.
 Next thing is setting up the Relay environment.
 The Relay environment consists of a network layer responsible for dispatching your GraphQL queries, and a store responsible for storing data and supplying it to your components.

 You're encouraged to put this in a separate file like `RelayEnv.re` or similar.
-Setting it up looks like this (using `bs-fetch` for fetching, which you can find [installation instructions for here](https://github.com/reasonml-community/bs-fetch)):
+Setting it up looks like this (using `@glennsl/rescript-fetch` for fetching, which you can find [installation instructions for here](https://github.com/glennsl/rescript-fetch)):

 ```rescript
 /* RelayEnv.res */